Philip Melanchthon: His work as reformer

-As a reformer, Melanchthon was characterized by moderation, conscientiousness, caution, and love of peace; but these qualities were sometimes said to only be lack of decision, consistence, and courage.
-Often, however, his actions are shown stemming not from anxiety for his own safety, but from regard for the welfare of the community and for the quiet development of the church.
-Melanchthon was not said to lack personal courage, but rather he was said to be less of an aggressive than of a passive nature.
-When he was reminded how much power and strength Luther drew from his trust in God, he answered, "If I myself do not do my part, I can not expect anything from God in prayer."
-His nature was seen to be inclined to suffer with faith in God that he would be released from every evil rather than to act valiantly with his aid.
-The distinction between Luther and Melanchthon is well brought out in Luther's letters to the latter (June 1530):
+As a reformer, Melanchthon's work was characterized by moderation, conscientiousness, caution, and love of peace; however these qualities were sometimes said to only be lack of decision, consistence, and courage.
+His main priority was for the welfare of the community and for the quiet development of the church.

-Another trait of his character was his love of peace.
-He had an innate aversion to quarrels and discord; yet, often he was very irritable.
+Melanchthon had an innate aversion to quarrels and discord; yet, often he was very irritable.
 His irenical character often led him to adapt himself to the views of others, as may be seen from his correspondence with Erasmus and from his public attitude from the Diet of Augsburg to the Interim.
 It was said not to be merely a personal desire for peace, but his conservative religious nature that guided him in his acts of conciliation.
 He never could forget that his father on his death-bed had besought his family "never to leave the church."
 He stood toward the history of the church in an attitude of piety and reverence that made it much more difficult for him than for Luther to be content with the thought of the impossibility of a reconciliation with the Catholic Church.
-He laid stress upon the authority of the Fathers, not only of Augustine, but also of the Greek Fathers.
+He laid stress upon the authority of the Church Fathers, not only of Augustine, but also of the Greek Fathers.